 This metadata is stored centrally and securely on the Australian Government's public data information service.

-Creative Commons Attribution licence
+Access to data: Creative Commons Attribution licence

-The Program has worked with data suppliers to make data available, where possible, under a Creative Commons Attribution (CC BY) licence.
-As at March 2016, approximately 80% of Bioregional Assessment Program data were available under CC BY.
+The two programs of bioregional assessments have worked with data suppliers to make data available, where possible, under a Creative Commons Attribution (CC BY) licence.
+Anyone can download data licensed under Creative Commons from the Australian Government's public data information service.